jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Building the template

 Make a new twig file in your templates folder.
 This is the actual component you're going to import later on.
 In the first step we’re going to set our table size.
 For now it's hardcoded.
 Next we'll create an empty object.
-We'll fill this object with the content or our table header (the first row) so we can pass it on to the other rows.
+We'll fill this object with the content of our table header (the first row) so we can pass it on to the other rows.
 Since we don't use the first row, we only need `tableSize - 1` as the amount of iterations.
 The empty object is now filled with key-value pairs, for example `label1:1`.

 ```twig
 {# Set the table size here #}